nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 2a.
-The index/indices given is/are invalid.
+The index/indices given is/are invalid

     * 2a1.
 SportsPA shows an error message